 Niño envuelto (Rice and Beef Rolls)

-Niño envuelto is a traditional Dominican dish that is made with beef, pork or chicken that is wrapped in plantain leaves and then boiled.
+Niño envuelto is a traditional Dominican dish that is made with beef, pork or chicken that is wrapped in cabbage leaves and then boiled.
 It is usually served with white rice, beans and salad.
 Niño envuelto is a very tasty and easy-to-make dish that is perfect for any occasion.
-T

-he meat of choice is first cooked until it is tender.
+The meat of choice is first cooked until it is tender.
 Then, it is shredded and mixed with sazon (a Dominican seasoning), garlic, onion, cumin, green peppers, and tomato sauce.
-After that, it is wrapped in plantain leaves and boiled until the flavors have melded together.
+After that, it is wrapped in cabbage leaves and boiled until the flavors have melded together.
 This dish is very flavorful and filling, and it makes a great meal for any time of day.

 People say that this dish originated in the 19th century when immigrants from the Middle East brought it to the Dominican Republic.
 From then on, the variations that we know today emerged.